johannschopplich/unacl/README.md

-# UnACL
+# unacl

 > Minimal, type-safe and reactive ACL implementation.

 This library doesn't replace a full-featured ACL system, like [CASL](https://github.com/stalniy/casl/).
-It rather serves an easy-to-use JavaScript accompaniment to the likes of the [Spatie Laravel Permissions](https://github.com/spatie/laravel-permission) package.
+It rather serves a lightweight base for simple access control requirements, like SPAs.

 `unacl` utilizes [@vue/reactivity](https://www.npmjs.com/package/@vue/reactivity) under the hood.
 Thus, you can pair it with Vue in an instant.